 Transportation and Warehousing.
 Massachusetts's major air and seaports are managed by the Massachusetts Port Authority (Massport), an independent public authority.
 Based on total passenger volume data for calendar year 2016, Logan Airport was the most active airport in New England and the 17th most active in the U.S. according to the Federal Aviation Authority.
 Massport reported that as of September 2017 year-to-date, total airport flight operations were up 1.7 percent and total airport passengers were up 5.8 percent from the same period in 2016.
 According to the FAA, in calendar year 2016, Logan Airport ranked 27th in the nation in total air cargo volume.
-As of September 2017 year-to-date, Massport reported the airport handled 494.9 million pounds of cargo; a 10.2 percent increase from the same period in 2016.
-Massport reported that total express mail was up 6.0 percent from the same period in 2016.
+As of September 2017 year-to-date, Massport reported that at total express mail was up 6.0 percent from the same period in 2016.
 Please refer to the Aviation Activity charts on the following page.